 SELECT Name FROM Customer C WHERE EXISTS (SELECT * FROM Orders WHERE CustomerNum = C.CustomerNum);

-EXISTS and NOT EXISTS check whether the rows exist or not in the result set and returns TRUE or FALSE value respectively.
+EXISTS and NOT EXISTS check whether the rows exist or not in the result set and return TRUE or FALSE values, respectively.

-In MySQL, the subquery is nested inside WHERE clause of an outer SQL SELECT statement.
+In MySQL, you can nest a subquery inside the WHERE clause of an outer SQL SELECT statement..
 The subquery can be added to further filter the result set using comparison operators like <,>, =, IN or BETWEEN, etc.

-A Subquery executes once before the outer query so that the result is then applied for the outer query to produce the result set.
-The SQL Subquery can return a scalar, column, row and table subqueries in the result set rows which provides a condition for outer query and it gives the final required result from the table in MySQL.
+The database management system executes the Subquery first and then uses its result to generate the result set for the outer query.
+Thus, the statement is true.
+The SQL Subquery can return a scalar, column, row, and table subqueries in the result set rows, providing a condition for outer query and giving the final required result from the table in MySQL.

 We hope that this EDUCBA information on “MySQL Subquery” benefited you.
 You can view EDUCBA’s recommended articles for more information.